 So your wine mixture is in bottles with no lids.
 Now what?

-Well, you’ll need to place the bottles in a dark location for three weeks and allow fermentation to take place.
+Well, you’ll place the bottles in a dark location for 3 weeks and allow fermentation to take place.
 This is when you will actually get wine out of this process.

 11. Rack Your Wine

 This last step is optional, but if you like clear wine then you’ll probably want to do it.
 After your bottles have finished fermenting, you’ll strain the mixture from one bottle into another clean bottle.
 This will help get any sediment out of the wine.
 This process is called racking.
 Do this until you get the clean, clear wine that your taste desires.